 Although there are many factors that contributed to us going the distance, we narrowed it down to 10 things we believe played a pivotal role in us saying “I Do.”

-10 Necessities to Get to “I Do” in a Long-Distance Relationship
+10 Necessities to Get to Marriage After a Long-Distance Relationship

 BLINDING TRUST AND BEING VULNERABLE